Hello! Welcome to our Coleman WeatherMaster 10 Person Tent review.

 Although, it’s large enough for adults to sulk on opposite sides of it, too.
 We all know the silly arguments that can break out in young adult friend groups—especially when there’s fun and alcohol around.

-Speaking of fun and alcohol, as an inexpensive tent, this is one to consider taking to festivals with friends.
+Speaking of fun and alcohol, as an inexpensive ten person tent, this is one to consider taking to festivals with friends.
 If it gets destroyed by partying festival-goers, it’s less of a biggie than with a pricier option.

 Plus, if you only bring two queen mattresses, there’s room for a table to play drinking games on.

 Is it a good tent for ten people?